This guide describes the installation process of migration-center.

 The following conditions need to be fulfilled for the upgrade procedure to work (these are checked by the installer):

-If the database contains Virtual Documents and objects that are part of scanned Dctm Relations (this does not apply to FileSystem adapter) some additional checks are done by installer.
+- If the database contains Virtual Documents and objects that are part of scanned Dctm Relations (this does not apply to the FileSystem connector) some additional checks are done by the installer.
 In case any of these checks fail an error is raised by the installer.
 In this case stop the installation and contact our technical support at [email protected].

 Due to changes and new functionalities implemented in migration-center version 3.2 that rely on additional information not present in older releases, the following points should be considered when updating a database to version 3.2 or later: